top of page

 The family is honoured to have two streets named, the 'Klövekornstraße' in the town of Kaarst, North Rhine-Westphalia and 'Klövekorns Helle' in Lohne (Oldenburg) Lower Saxony.

-Continuing the spirit of service to the community and the perpetuation of the family lineage 'with honour' this ancient Norse Family is today organised into a fraternal Order by invitation comprising of members by distinction through bloodline or meritorious honour.
-The Family is involved in various philanthropic and social activities such as disaster support, community service, charity work and maintenance of culture.
-The Kameradschaft Klovekorn, an auxiliary of the Order, has good relations with a number of prominent European student fraternal societies 'Studentenverbindungen' of which in Germany these societies number 167500 members, as well as relations with Freemasonic bodies and its higher orders (global membership of 4 million).
+The Freie Verbindung Klovekorn is involved in various philanthropic and social activities such as disaster support, community service, charity work and maintenance of culture.
+It fosters good relations with a number of prominent European student fraternal societies 'Studentenverbindungen' of which in Germany these societies number 167500 members, as well as relations with Freemasonic bodies and its higher orders (global membership of 4 million).

 KK.JPG